Arthri/Belp/pack/Belp.Build.Autoasmver/README.md

 ## Installation

 ### Requirements
 - A project written in SDK-style.
-This includes any project for .NET Core(or newer) or .NET 5(or newer)
+This includes any project for .NET Core(or newer) or .NET 5(or newer).

 ### Install using Visual Studio Package Manager
-1. Open Visual Studio
+1. Open Visual Studio.
-1. Right click the project in the Solution Explorer
+1. Right click the project in the Solution Explorer.
-1. Click on "Manage NuGet Packages"
+1. Click on "Manage NuGet Packages".
-1. Go to the "Browse" tab
+1. Go to the "Browse" tab.
-1. Search for `Belp.Build.Autoasmver`
+1. Search for `Belp.Build.Autoasmver`.
-1. Install
+1. Install.

 ### Install using .NET CLI
-1. Open a terminal
+1. Open a terminal.
 1. Navigate to the project file; for example, `Project.csproj`, `Project.vbproj`, etc.
-1. Run `dotnet add package Belp.Build.Autoasmver`
+1. Run `dotnet add package Belp.Build.Autoasmver`.

 ### Install directly to project
-1. Open the project file(for example, `Project.csproj`) to edit the XML
+1. Open the project file(for example, `Project.csproj`) to edit the XML.
 1. Add the following XML directly under the root `<Project>` node
   ```xml
   <Target Name="SetAssemblyVersion" AfterTargets="GetAssemblyVersion">